Passport photo requirements

 Appearance and posture

 Your photos must show how you look now.
-This means that your photos must be taken no more than 6 months before you submit your application.
+This means that your photos must be taken no more than 6 months before the date you submit your application.

 • show your face and shoulders centred and squared to the camera, not tilted in any direction

-• have a plain white or light-coloured background
+• be taken against a plain white or light-coloured background

 If you can’t meet these requirements for medical reasons